What is a PRM Platform for Channel Management?

 4. Implementation

-Implementing a PRM platform is a structured process:
+Implementing a PRM platform involves a structured process:

-3. Configuration & Customization: Set up the platform with specific workflows, branding, and integrations relevant to the business.
-This includes customizing the partner portal.
+- Configuration & Customization: Set up the platform with specific workflows, branding, and integrations relevant to the business.
+Customizing the partner portal is part of this step.

-5. Pilot Program & Training: Launch the platform with a small group of partners and provide comprehensive training to both internal teams and pilot partners.
+- Pilot Program & Training: Launch the platform with a small group of partners and provide complete training to both internal teams and pilot partners.

 5. Best Practices vs Pitfalls